Aider-AI/aider/docs/benchmarks-1106.md

 The benchmark that aider uses gives GPT two tries to complete the task:

 1. On the first try, GPT is given the stub code file to edit and the natural language instructions that describe the problem.
-2. If the test suite fails after the first try, GPT gets to see the test error output and try to fix the code.
+2. If the test suite fails after the first try, GPT gets to see the test error output and has a second chance to fix the code.
 Aider supports this sort of interaction when chatting with GPT by letting users `/run pytest` and share the results in the chat.
 You can `/run` whatever tests/linters/etc make sense for your language/framework/situation.

 [OpenAI just released new versions of GPT-3.5 and GPT-4](https://openai.com/blog/new-models-and-developer-products-announced-at-devday), and there's a lot